NBISweden/workshop-reproducible-research/docs/snakemake.md

 You might wonder where Snakemake keeps track of all these things?
 It stores all information in a hidden subdirectory called `.snakemake`.
 This is convenient since it's easy to delete if you don't need it anymore and everything is contained in the project directory.
 Just be sure to add it to `.gitignore` so that you don't end up tracking it.

 By now you should be familiar with the basic functionality of Snakemake, and you can build advanced workflows with only the features we have discussed here.
 There's a lot we haven't covered though, in particular when it comes to making your workflow more reusable.
 In the following section we will start with a workflow that is fully functional but not very flexible.
 We will then gradually improve on it, and at the same time showcase some Snakemake features we haven't discussed yet.
-Note that this can get a little complex at times, so if you felt that this section was a struggle then you should move on to one of the other tutorials instead.
+Note that this can get a little complex at times, so if you felt that this section was a struggle then you could move on to one of the other tutorials instead.

 !!! note "Quick recap"
     In this section we've learned: